YamamotoTomiya/WyckoffTransformer/README.md

 We followed the [Materials Project protocol](https://docs.materialsproject.org/methodology/materials-methodology/calculation-details), [`atomate2.vasp.flows.mp.MPGGADoubleRelaxStaticMaker`](https://materialsproject.github.io/atomate2/reference/atomate2.vasp.flows.mp.MPGGADoubleRelaxStaticMaker.html).
 There isn't much to add, as the rest of the details of running DFT, unfortunately, depend on the HPC setup, and VASP is not open source.
 [Here](https://github.com/kazeevn/NSCC-VASP-computer) is the code to run at ASPIRE2.
 # Generated Data Analysis
 ## Preprocessing
 Most analyzed datasets are available at [Figshare](https://figshare.com/articles/dataset/Generated_crystals_for_WyFormer_DiffCSP_DiffCSP_WyCryst_SymmCD_CrystalFormer_MiAD/29145101).
-The raw files are stored in a pirvate Dropbox:
+The raw files are stored in a private Dropbox:
 ```bash
 # tar is used to speed up the transfer, as we have a lot of small files
 rclone copy "NUS_Dropbox:/Nikita Kazeev/Wyckoff Transformer data/generated.tar.gz" .